 Fortunately, the LogiSense subscription billing platform provides flexible solutions to ensure full monetization of subscription customers and that no revenue opportunity is missed.

 There are many different ways to implement a subscription billing model to provide creative services to your customer base.
-Having a flexible billing system is key to insure that the subscription models that you want to deploy are able to be implemented quickly in order to beat your competition.
+Having a flexible billing system is key to insure that the subscription services that you want to deploy are able to be implemented quickly in order to beat your competition.

-Providing your software as a service continues to be one of the fastest growing models for bringing products to market.
+Providing your software as a subscription service continues to be one of the fastest growing models for bringing products to market.

 Many large scale complex software systems can be deployed and managed by the service provider, thereby off loading IT and infrastructure requirements for your customer and decreasing CapEx spending.

 One of the biggest challenges in providing SaaS subscription models is finding creative ways to offer your service to compete with the pricing models of your competetor.
 A new trend of pressure from customers to only pay for what they use in a SaaS business model is one you'll want to be ready for as the market changes.

 "Over the top" refers to these services providers' delivery system and subscription business model, opting for the delivery of their services over the Internet.

 OTT subscription service providers have created focused, lean Internet services to dominate the market at a growth spurt worth $8 billion in potential revenue.

 While B2C subscription models focus on delivering entertainment, the B2B OTTs tend to deliver a platform for advertising and/or communication, often creating a new niche for end-to-end service as long as the customer has an Internet connection.